octomix/josson/README.md

 - `$params` the calling statement's parameters in an array.
 - `$0`, `$1`, `$2`... the calling statement's individual parameter naming in zero-based index.

+If it is necessary to pass the values in an array node as the function parameters in the form of (elem0, elem1, elem2...), use placeholder to transform by Josson function csvParams().

+    "customFunction({{arrayNode->csvParams()}})"

 #### Examples